Skip to content

 journalctl -u restic-backup-<service>.service --since "24 hours ago"

 For external jobs, also check the fetch hook under backups/external/.
-Failures can come from SSH, SOPS decrypt, Home Assistant token/API behavior, B2 copy, NAS copy, or restic prune.
+Failures can come from SSH, SOPS decrypt, Home Assistant token/API behavior, B2 copy, NFS mount issues, or restic prune.

 ResticBackupTimerInactive